Tosiage/Not-Hotdog/README.md

 - Dinner Table: Table that food gets placed on
 - Cauldron: Different types of bowls
 - Wig: Something completely unrelated to food

+## 2. Preprocessing

+Following preprocessing steps were done in preproc.py:

+1. Select 1257 random images from Not-Hotdog classes
+2. Resizing
+3. Normalization
+5. Ensure Proper Image Shape
+6. Data Batching
+7. Label Encoding

+## 3. Model creation

+I used a pre-trained model in the first run.

+## 4. Transfer Learning

+Because my dataset is quite small, I used transfer learning on the pre-trained model.